Hylutin Side Effects

 1. "Product Information.
 Makena (hydroxyprogesterone)."
 Ther-Rx Corporation, Bridgeton, MO.

-Not all side effects for Hylutin may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Hylutin may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Hylutin (hydroxyprogesterone)

 - 0 Reviews – Add your own review/rating